Advertiser Disclosure

 If you do choose to go the alternate payment method route, it can be pretty easy.
 Third-party processors such as Square and Stripe both offer a wide range of integrations and developer support, as well as in-person credit card readers so that you can offer your customers more ways to pay.

-Do your due diligence, including estimating the cost of adding an alternative payment method and surveying which alternative payment methods your customers are actually interested in using.
-Fortunately, the best payment processors offer plenty of alternative payment method options, integrations, and won’t drive up your processing costs.
+Do your due diligence, including estimating the cost of adding an alternative method of payment and surveying which alternative payment methods your customers are interested in.
+Fortunately, the best payment processors offer plenty of alternative payment method options and integrations, and won’t drive up your processing costs.

-Otherwise, you might consider looking into one of the best mPOS software options, since they tend to have built-in alternative payment method options, such as Apple Pay and Google Pay via NFC technology. mPOS software can offer an easy way to accept a range of payment methods without too much extra work.
+Otherwise, consider looking into one of the best mPOS software options, since they tend to have built-in alternative payment method options like Apple Pay and Google Pay. mPOS software can offer an easy way to accept a range of payment methods without any extra work.

 What are the most popular alternative payment methods?